Erick makes landfall as a Category 3 hurricane, the strongest to hit Mexico so early in the year | News Channel 3-12

 Nearly 16 inches of rain could fall through the end of the week in some portions of Guerrero’s mountainous terrain, according to the NHC.
 This could trigger life-threatening flooding or mudslides.
 Up to 8 inches of rain is possible in the same timeframe for coastal areas of Oaxaca and Guerrero.

-Acapulco could record up to 6 inches of rain from Erick, but will not face the hurricane’s most powerful winds.
+Acapulco could record up to 6 inches of rain from Erick, but is not facing the hurricane’s most powerful winds.
 Tropical storm-force gusts up to 45 mph are possible in the area Thursday.

 In Acapulco on Wednesday, there was a strong presence of National Guard and police in the streets, but most visible were trucks from the national power company, the AP reported.
 Crews worked to clear drainage canals and brush.